 Great Leaders are Great Presenters

-Presentations differ on their length, scale, and importance.
-From small, short project briefings to a team of three employees, to large productions where you outline the future of your organization to major stakeholders, the success of all presentations depends on the ability of the presenter to organize information, convey ideas, and garner support.
-A successful presenter will leave their audience convinced of the points being made and ready to make changes in their own attitudes or behaviors going forward.
+Presentations differ in their length, scale, and importance.
+However, from small, short project briefings to a team of three employees, to large productions where you outline the future of your company to major stakeholders, the success of all presentations depends on the ability of the presenter to organize information, convey ideas, and garner support.
+A successful presenter will convince their audience of the points being made and leave them ready to make changes in their own attitudes or behaviours going forward.
 Unsuccessful presentations may differ in why they fail, but all have the same result: an audience who is uninterested, uninspired, and completely unchanged by the ideas or information presented to them.

-In assessing your presentation skills, ask yourself the following questions:
+In assessing your formal presentation ability, ask yourself the following questions:

 - Does this presentation give valuable or interesting information?